BP101

 You can apply for Canadian PR after completing one year of study, as there are immigration programs that fast-track the process and enable the express entry system.

 An important note regarding the work permit.
-If your program lasted at least eight months but less than two years, your PGVP will be valid for the same period as your study program.
+If your program lasted at least eight months but less than two years, your PGWP will be valid for the same period as your study program.
 So, the work permit after one year of study in Canada will be valid for one year.

-But let's see what other important things you should consider concerning PR in Canada.
+Let's see what other important things you should consider concerning PR in Canada.

 Planning a life in Canada with all its advantages draws you most towards permanent residence.
 But how to get permanent residency if you are an international student?